Global restrictions under local state discrimination: Scenario

-\textit{Scenario}.--- Consider a tri-partite scenario in \figref{fig:scenario}.
+Consider the tri-partite scenario in \figref{fig:scenario}.
 One party, namely Charlie, owns a device that, given a classical input $z=0,\ldots,N-1$, prepares a quantum state $\rho_z$ with prior probability $p_z$.
 This state is distributed among two distinct and separated systems, namely Alice and Bob, with classical inputs $x$ and $y$ and measurement outcomes $a$ and $b$, respectively.
-For now, let us also assume that Alice and Bob have a bounded local dimension $d$.
+We assume that Alice and Bob have a fixed local dimension $d$.
 Our first goal is to characterize the local distinguishability of the ensemble $\rho:=\sum_z p_z \rho_z$ in Alice and Bob's side.
 We denote the local state discrimination success probability as

+where $\{A_{a|x}\}$ and $\{B_{b|y}\}$ are Alice and Bob's measurement operators, and we fix the settings $x=x^\ast$ and $y=y^\ast$ to distinguish between state preparations.
+The local success probability in \eqref{eq:ps} collects all events in which both Alice and Bob successfully discriminate the quantum states prepared by Charlie.
+Alternatively, one might be interested in the individual local success probabilities,